-- Dilating the blood vessels.
+- Dilate blood vessels.
 Blood pressure medications that dilate blood vessels may help prevent lung and kidney problems and may help treat Raynaud's disease.

-- Suppressing the immune system.
+- Suppress the immune system.
 Drugs that suppress the immune system, such as those taken after organ transplants, may help reduce scleroderma symptoms.

 - Lung transplants.
 People who have developed high blood pressure in the arteries to their lungs (pulmonary hypertension) may be candidates for lung transplants.

 - Scleroderma.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Scleroderma/default.asp.
 Accessed April 4, 2013.

 - Goldman L, et al. Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.mdconsult.com/das/book/body/191371208-2/0/1492/0.html#.
 Accessed April 4, 2013.